Clay Wildfire Lawyers

 Experiencing a wildfire can be overwhelming and devastating.
 In the immediate aftermath, it’s crucial to take specific steps to ensure your safety and set the foundation for a successful compensation claim.
 Here’s a guide to help you navigate this challenging time:

-2. Document Losses And Damages For Compensation — Proper documentation is crucial for successful claims.
+2. Document Losses and Damages for Compensation — Proper documentation is crucial for successful claims.
 Here’s what to do:

 • Inventory Damages — List all damaged properties, including homes, belongings, and business assets.